onaio/fhir-gateway-extension/README.md

 ### FHIR Server (JPA Server):

-The FHIR server must be configured to accept connections from the gateway plugin.
+The FHIR server must be configured to accept connections from the FHIR Info Gateway plugin.

+The latest Docker image can be found here https://hub.docker.com/r/hapiproject/hapi/tags

 ### Keycloak Server

-The keycloak server must be configured to perform authentication via the gateway plugin.
+The keycloak server must be configured to perform authentication via the FHIR Info Gateway plugin.

+### FHIR Info Gateway Server

+The FHIR Info Gateway server must be configured as documented here https://github.com/google/fhir-gateway

 ## Development setup